Calculating meteorological drought indices with embedded Middle-east database

 MDM Is free when you cite this paper: Estimation of meteorological drought indices based on AgMERRA precipitation data and station-observed precipitation data

-This tool has been improved to Rain-based Drought Indices Tool and so It's not downloadable
+This tool has been improved to Rain-based Drought Indices Tool from 2017-01-01

 What is MDM software?